 Stellium is a literary magazine centering Black queer and trans prose writers.

 We still accept work from other Black and QTPOC writers.
-We are a bimonthly (every two months) magazine seeking to create our first two digital issues.
+We are a bimonthly (every two months) magazine seeking to create our next two digital issues.

 The literary scene is flush with racist, homophobic, transphobic, and elitist platforms that often discriminate against QTPOC writing, let alone that of Black queer and trans creators.
 We've noticed how we're a trend to be recognized after shootings or attacks on our communities.
 Rarely are we considered "legitimate" unless our creative work can generate donations for publications and institutions that stick to the status quo during the rest of the year.

-We are currently curating pieces for our first and second issues.
+While we are seeking teachers and editors, general submissions are now closed.
+We are currently curating our third and fourth issues.
 Here are the themes.

 What are we looking for?

 Prose poetry - We do not accept traditional poetry.
 Please note this description before submitting.
 Prose poetry is "not broken into verse lines, [but] demonstrates other traits such as symbols, metaphors, and other figures of speech common to poetry."
 Write in paragraphs and with a poetic flow, and we'll want to see it.
 Please submit a maximum of three poems.
 This section is not theme-specific but you're encouraged to focus on it.